 Authentication information for server: Displays or specifies the IP address or server name that the driver is associated with

-Authentication ID: Specifies the RSA Authentication Manager 7.1 administrative user that the driver will use for authentication.
+Authentication ID: Specifies the RSA Authentication Manager administrative user that the driver will use for authentication.
 For example: rsadriver.
-This is the user created in Section 3.1, “Creating an RSA Authentication Manager 7.1 User Object with SuperAdminRole Rights,” on page 17.
+This is the user created in Section 3.0, “Preparing RSA Authentication Manager,” on page 17.

-This field should be left blank for RSA Authentication Manager 6.1

 Authentication Context: Specify the IP address or name of the RSA server.